TREZOR Model T Review and Comparison

 - Frequently Asked Questions

-The box includes: The TREZOR T hardware wallet, a USB cable, a card on which to write your recovery seed (we’ll go over that later), and some TREZOR fanboy stickers.
+The box includes The TREZOR T hardware wallet, a USB-A to USB-C cable, two cards on which to write your recovery seed (we’ll go over that later), and some TREZOR fanboy stickers.

-One neat gadget that’s been added is a magnetic dock.
-You can place the dock on a wall or something similar and rest the TREZOR T in it .
+One neat gadget that’s also included is a magnetic dock.
+You can place the dock on a wall or something similar and rest the TREZOR T on it.

-Initially I thought this was a bit useless since a hardware wallet is used for the safe storage of coins, so why would you want to hang it in plain sight?
-However one of our readers later suggested that you can use it to stick your Trezor underneath your desk or at the top side of a drawer so it’s actually harder to find.
+Initially, I thought this was a bit useless since a hardware wallet is used for the safe storage of coins, so why would you want to hang it in plain sight?
+However, one of our readers later suggested that you can use it to stick your Trezor underneath your desk or at the top side of a drawer, making it harder to find depending on your creativity.

 2. The TREZOR Model T Device

-The TREZOR T also comes with a seal on its USB port so you know whether the device has been compromised.
-If the sticker on the port doesn’t seem to be completely intact, it could mean that someone has tampered with your device.
+The TREZOR T also comes with a holographic seal covering its USB port, so you know whether the device has been compromised.
+If the sticker on the port isn’t completely intact, it could mean that someone has tampered with your new device.

 The wallet is relatively light and fits easily in your pocket.
 You can get a feel of the overall size from the picture above.

-The TREZOR T also has a slot for a MicroSD card and it will allow you to have onboard encrypted storage in the future.
-Note that the card won’t store your recovery seed or any private keys derived from it.
+The TREZOR T also has a slot for a MicroSD card, and using this feature can provide extra protection against physical attacks.
+Note that the SD card won’t store your recovery seed or any private keys.

-The device can be connected to to any laptop/desktop through the use of a USB-C connection.
+The device can be connected to any laptop/desktop using a USB-C connection.

 3. TREZOR Model T Supported Coins